Sign up for the iWire to get breaking news, events and the species spotlight.

 Report Form

-If you have spotted Lymantria dispar (Gypsy Moth), use this report form to send an email to the appropriate authorities.
-All fields marked with an asterisk (*) are required.
+If you have spotted Lymantria dispar (Spongy Moth), use this report form to send an email to the appropriate authorities.

 Your Name*